teebarjunk/faceo/ReadMe.md

 * GUI + Precompiled .exe
 * Get face pose/rotation, then only grab triangles from side of face closest to camera.
 (For better quality.)
 * Get foreheads.
 * Use an emotion processor to merge images by emotion.
-These could then be used as blendmodes in game?
+These could then be blended in game?